jaredpar/jaredpar.github.io/_posts/2010-04-30-properly-testing-equality.md

     * Operator != should mimic !Object.Equals in all cases where the left side is not null
   * If two values are equal according to Object.Equals they must have matching returns for GetHashCode

-I???m sure I missed one or two subtle ones but these are the major players.??
+I'm sure I missed one or two subtle ones but these are the major players.
 It gets even more fun when you add in IEquatable<T> to the mix.

-Luckily correctly implementing equality is fairly straight forward and most template code available on the web respects the above rules.??
-However it???s easy to miss a corner case and add hard to track down bugs.
+Luckily correctly implementing equality is fairly straight forward and most template code available on the web respects the above rules.
+However it's easy to miss a corner case and add hard to track down bugs.

-I???m not satisfied by simply following a standard template and hoping I got it right.??
-I only sleep easy if I???ve tested these cases.??
-Yet testing all of these cases is very tedious and involves quite a bit of code that screams for an abstraction.??
+I'm not satisfied by simply following a standard template and hoping I got it right.
+I only sleep easy if I've tested these cases.
+Yet testing all of these cases is very tedious and involves quite a bit of code that screams for an abstraction.
 As a new type author I simply want to provide a collection of units which associate a value and corresponding equal or not equal values and let the abstraction verify I properly implemented equality semantics.